oversparkling/pawly/README.md

 Lastly, in this Add Pets screen, we can see how each user can input many details of their pets, enhancing the all in one functionality that we envisioned for our application.

+### Collaboration
+We are open to working with potential developers to further scale this project into full deployment.
+Additionally if you would like to run this project on your local machine with the actual environment variables, drop either Chiara (cclim@bu.edu) or me (nicholasongck@gmail.com) an email!

+### Thank you so much for looking at our project!